Tony Buba: Career

 After he had finished his studies, Buba also produced ads, image films and TV shows.
 Shortly afterwards the Buba brothers met George A. Romero.
 He worked on the sound of some of Romero's films.
 In 1978 the filmmaker also cast both brothers for small roles as drug dealers in Martin and bikers in Dawn of the Dead.

+His early work includes a series of short films collectively known as the Braddock Chronicles, which document the life and decline of Braddock.

 In 1988 he made his first full-length feature Lightning Over Braddock: A Rustbowl Fantasy, which was shown at the 39th Berlin International Film Festival in the Panorama section.
 Buba was also nominated at the 6th Independent Spirit Awards for Best First Feature two years later.
+This film, combines documentary footage with fictional elements to depict the economic decline of Braddock and its impact on the community.

 Buba founded his company Braddock Films in 1992.
 In 1994 he made his only feature film No Pets that was based on a short story by Jim Daniels.

+Struggles in Steel: A Story of African-American Steelworkers (1996), co-directed with Raymond Henderson, is a documentary which highlights the contributions and struggles of African-American steelworkers.

 The New York Anthology Film Archives presented a retrospective on his work in 2012 as a part of "Sometimes Cities: Urban America Beyond NYC“.